Roasbeef/go-go-gadget-paillier/README.md

 Instead, this package contains an implementation of a *Partially* Homomorphic Cryptosystem.
 Partially homomorphic encryption instead only supports a subset of operations on ciphertexts.
 Examples of such systems are those that support *addition* or *multiplication* on ciphertexts.

 The **Paillier Cryptosystem** is an additive cryptosystem.
 This means that given two ciphertexts, one can perform operations equivalent to adding the respective plaintexts.
-Additionally, Paillier Cryptosystem supports further computations.
-Namely, given an encrypted cipher text, one can *multiply* the cipher text by a given constant, or peform the *addition* of the cipher text and a plaintext constant.
+Additionally, Paillier Cryptosystem supports further computations:
+   * Encrypted integers can be added together
+   * Encrypted integers can be multiplied by an unencrypted integer
+   * Encrypted integers and unencrypted integers can be added together

 ## Example Usage
 ```go